 As students move through Tintern Grammar, their progress and achievements are monitored through on-going classroom assessment and specially set external assessment.
-In 2022 the latter includes the General Achievement Test (GAT) and external subject examinations for students undertaking Year 12 level subjects.
+The latter includes the General Achievement Test (GAT) and external subject examinations for students undertaking Year 12 level subjects.